Getting started with lab 2 with Java

 }

 The first statement extracts a list of function definitions from (the parse-tree) p and stores it in funDefs.
 The var means that the type of funDefs is automatically infered.
 Then the signatures, which are stored in a field in the TypeChecker class, are initialized.
-To make the last line of this functions work, the type AnnotatedProgram) was modified to an inner record of the TypeChecker in the following way (the functions extractSignatures and checkFunDefs will be explained below):
+To make the last line of this functions work, the type Annotated.Program was modified in the following way (the functions extractSignatures and checkFunDefs will be explained below):

 }